bhk/scam/libraries.md

 Construct PEG optional match.

-Return a parsing function that will always suceed, returning PF's results if PF succeds, or returning the starting position and no captures otherwise.
+Return a parsing function that will always succeed, returning PF's results if PF succeeds, or returning the starting position and no captures otherwise.